-The budgets of the DOJ and FTC for antitrust enforcement follows the familiar pattern of the rise and fall of antitrust enforcement.
-Even adjusting for inflation and GDP Growth, the budgets of both the DOJ and the FTC competition rose sharply in the period 1955-1980.
+The budgets of the DOJ and FTC for antitrust enforcement follow the familiar pattern of the rise and fall of antitrust enforcement.
+Even adjusting for inflation and GDP growth, the budgets of both the DOJ and the FTC competition section rose sharply from 1955 to1980.
 As Figure IV shows, a structural break takes place in the early 1980s.
 From 1980 to 2020, the budget has remained roughly constant in GDP terms.
-During this latter period, however, antitrust enforcement has become significantly more expensive with the rise in cases tried under the rule of reason and the growth of reliance on economic modeling and rigorous data analysis.
+During this latter period, however, antitrust enforcement has become significantly more expensive due to the rise in cases tried under the rule of reason and increasing reliance on economic modeling and rigorous data analysis.
 This means that agencies could bring much fewer cases.

-Figure IV: Budgets of the FTC and the DOJ adjusted for inflation and GDP Per Capita Growth – in constant 2011$
+Figure IV: Budgets of the FTC and the DOJ adjusted for inflation and GDP per capita growth – in constant 2011$